-- Secure funding for productions, often doing so at least 5 percent below budget and well above expectations.
+- Secure funding for productions, often doing so at least 5% below budget and well above expectations.

-- Work with other crew members to ensure the production remains on schedule, that it looks its best, and that the final product is as polished as possible and matches the head director’s vision.
+- Work with 100 crew members to ensure the production remains on schedule, that it looks its best and that the final product is as polished as possible and matches the head director’s vision.

 - Investigated potential documentary subjects to understand their relevance and what would be required to create a solid production that conveys the right message and meaning.

-- Interviewed documentary subjects and participants to uncover their stories and to imbue the film with their voice.
+- Interviewed over 80 documentary subjects and participants to uncover their stories and to imbue the film with their voices.